 I was humbled, and it didn’t feel good.
 Every time I had fallen off (of toprope, nonetheless) I felt myself becoming angry with myself.
 Even more frustrating was the fact that I didn’t know why I was feeling so angry.
 And then Scott told me I had to let go of my ego.

 Ego!
 I scoffed at his words.
 But he wasn’t wrong.

 My ego was in the driver’s seat but admitting it felt hard.
 Without even being aware of it, it had become a bigger obstacle to overcome than the move.
 It was just the part of me that always wanted to be in control, and came from a place that was totally self-absorbed.
 I, like a lot of climbers, thrived on outdoing others and climbing well, and because of it, I always had to be succeeding in some way–losing just wasn’t an option.
 I liked being congratulated for something I had achieved.
 Wouldn’t anyone?
 Compliments are meant to make you feel good.
 However, I was learning that I’d been spending too much time needing validation from external sources.

-I want my ego to be as big as it can be when I’m on that crux pitch and I’m pulling a hard move–that’s when I need it.
-But to find a way to bring it back in check when I return to the ground–that’s about finding balance.
+And truthfully, I want my ego to be as big as it can be when I’m on a crux pitch and I’m pulling a hard move–that’s when I need it the most.
+But to find a way to bring it back in check when I return to the ground–that’s probably the real crux.

 So, humble pie.
 I’ll take another slice, please.